bazza2jw/open62541Cpp/README.md

 # Open62541 C++ Library for Open62541 version 1.1.3

-This is a set of wrapper classes for the Open62541 C OPC UA library version 1.1.3.
+This is a set of wrapper classes for the Open62541 C OPC UA library version 1.2.
 The objective is to reduce the code required, by a considerable amount, and allow object orientated coding.

 Do not assume any OPC UA feature is implemented or complete or optimally done.
 Support will be added as and when it is needed.
 An effort is made to include features added to the C library, eventually.

 Feel free to constructively comment or contribute.

+# Class Documentation

+The C++ wrappers map on to the open62541 C library, keeping the same function names.
+Use the C documentation for explanation of what a function does.
+Other functions have doxygen comments but should be easy enough to follow.

 # General Principles